palasthyistvan/angular-admin/README.md

 # Szallas

-Run the json server with npm start
+Run the json server with npm start or  json-server --watch ./src/db.json

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.7.